-The Design Gallery was established in October 2002 by John Masters and Chrissie Masters in a beautiful, exclusive gallery in Westerham, Kent, on the Kent/Surrey border.
+The Design Gallery was established in October 2002 by John Masters and Chrissie Masters.
 We specialise in progressive design movements from 1850-1950: Gothic Revival, Arts and Crafts Movement, Aesthetic Movement, Art Nouveau and Art Deco.
 We also sell a wide range of designer 20th Century vintage jewellery and contemporary silver jewellery by Malcolm Appleby MBE, Britain’s leading Silversmith-Engraver.

 Located near London, just outside the M25 between junctions 5 and 6.
-You can take the train from Victoria Station, London direct to either Oxted, Surrey or from Charing Cross/London Bridge to Sevenoaks, Kent, both of which are 10 minutes by taxi to Westerham.
+You can take the train from London direct to Edenbridge or Edenbridge Town stations, both are less than 10 minutes by taxi to Starborough Farm.

-Chartwell, Winston Churchill’s home (National Trust), Quebec House (NT) and Hever Castle are also nearby.
-Please see below for Places to Visit in Kent, Surrey and Sussex within 45 minutes’ drive of the gallery or the warehouse.
+Hever Castle, the home of Ann Boleyn, and Chartwell, Winston Churchill’s home (National Trust) are nearby.
+Please see below for Places to Visit in Kent, Surrey and Sussex within 45 minutes’ drive of the gallery showroom and warehouse.

 Trained in the Decorative Arts 1850 to 1950 at Sotheby’s Institute, London, John and Chrissie are acknowledged specialists in Art Deco, Art Nouveau, Arts and Crafts Movement, Aesthetic Movement and Gothic Revival.